CloudyOverhead/velocity-regression-via-classification/README.md

-# Bridging the domain gap in deep-learning velocity model building
+# Velocity model building via a Bayesian interpretation of classification